Milivoj's Family

 Head of House Milivoj (de facto)

 A family in the impoverished northwest quarter of Vallaki, living in a sagging, rotting structure.
-Their father was injured on a wolf hunt and is bedridden.
-Their mother is addicted to Morgantha's dream pastries.
-Nineteen-year-old Milivoj is their sole provider — and the reason he stole the sacred bones of St. Andral.
+Their father Oleg was injured on a wolf hunt and is bedridden.
+Their mother Jarzinka is addicted to Morgantha's dream pastries.
+Nineteen-year-old Milivoj, the eldest of nine children, is their sole provider — and the reason he stole the sacred bones of St. Andral.

 Family Members

 A gaunt, glassy-eyed woman with matted, greasy hair wearing a faded beaded necklace.
 When the party arrived at the family home, she opened the door in a confused daze — she had just consumed a dream pastry from Morgantha and could barely register why she'd opened the door.
-She turned to the oldest child to ask who was there, unable to process the situation herself.
+She turned to Bogan to ask who was there, unable to process the situation herself.
 Despite her addiction, she is physically present in the home.
+Both she and Oleg are addicted to dream pastries, which is a significant part of how Morgantha maintains her grip on the family.

 Art by BeneosBattlemaps